 Walking into Michael’s, who do I see but erstwhile cub reporter Jimmy Olson waiting for me.

 “What’s happening, my man?”
 I stick out my hand.
 He seems to know we were in need of publicity.
 Good timing.

 “You ever hear of Jon Landau?
 He tried to do a hatch job on us when we let him hang in New York.”

 “What a dick.
 C’mon here little boy and let me show you some candy,” he laughs.

 My indignation evaporates instantly.
 I wonder what Jimmy’s real name is.
 (John)

 “Yeah, burn down the house,” Jack interjects.

 “So, you’re the new singer?”
-Jimmy hadn’t met Jack before.
+Jimmy hasn’t met Jack before.

 “And guitar,” Jack brags.
 “Jack’s the name, rock’s my game.”

 Jimmy shakes his hand.
 We sit down to do an interview.
 We tell him all the stories from our roadhouse tour.
 He breaks up and tells me he knows we made it all up when we talk about Springsteen (all except the Patti part).
 We tell him to put it out that we’ll play at an unnamed frat, so people will have to look for us on campus.
 If we get a crowded house, we play better.

 I gave him the name of the photographer in Savannah for stills.